solana-foundation/developer-content/content/guides/getstarted/hello-world-in-your-browser.md

 ### Call the program

-To execute your on chain program, you must send a [transaction](/docs/core/transactions.md) to it.
+To execute your onchain program, you must send a [transaction](/docs/core/transactions.md) to it.
 Each transaction submitted to the Solana blockchain contains a listing of instructions (and the program's that instruction will interact with).